Catacrockers/awesome-catacrockers/Awesome-Python.md

 + Framework agnostic
   - [falcon](http://falconframework.org/) - A high-performance framework for building cloud APIs and web app backends.
   - [hug](https://github.com/timothycrosley/hug) - A Python3 framework for cleanly exposing APIs over HTTP and the Command Line with automatic documentation and validation.

+## Template Engine

+*Libraries and tools for templating and lexing.*

+- [Jinja2](https://github.com/pallets/jinja) - A modern and designer friendly templating language.

 ## Testing